Ben’s Bees Bee Fondant (Bee Food) 2kg

-A natural beekeeper always has the wellbeing of their bees at the front of their mind.
+A natural beekeeper always has the well-beeing of their bees at the front of their mind.
 This involves making sure the bees in the hive have sufficient water, and food, and that this food is easily accessible.
 Adult bees forage on the nectar and pollen of flowers, converting this into honey inside the hive; honey bee larvae eat this honey.
 Interestingly, while the queen is raising her colony, she often builds a tiny wax pot close to the brood cells where she stores nectar to sustain her whilst she incubates her eggs.

 However, what happens when food supplies run low?
 As the cooler weather creeps in, flower supplies can diminish, and it becomes more and more important that the natural beekeeper finds ways to help their bees survive.
 This transition or survival through the cooler months is known as ‘overwintering’.
 Even with the best planning and intentions, there are times when bees might need food from the beekeeper.
 If you manage your hives well and are diligent to leave enough honey for the bees to make it through the winter or better yet, wait until spring to harvest any honey, you shouldn’t have to feed your bees at all.